The Cavalier Daily: Operations and Governance

 The Cavalier Daily, until January 2012, went to press five issues per week in the fall and spring semesters.
 Starting in January 2012, the newspaper cut its Friday edition.
 Starting in August 2013, The Cavalier Daily replaced its daily newspaper with a revamped biweekly newsmagazine and expanded online and mobile content offerings.
 New digital offerings included mobile and tablet apps, a daily e-newsletter, high-quality multimedia content and an increased emphasis on social media and web graphics.
 In 2017, The Cavalier Daily launched abCD magazine as a way to share longer-form stories through words and creative visuals.
 In 2019, The Cavalier Daily created On Record, a weekly podcast available on Spotify and Apple Podcasts.
 In 2020, as the COVID-19 pandemic forced students off Grounds for the first time in University history, The Cavalier Daily launched a redesigned website with easier access to articles and video content.
 The new website helped transition The Cavalier Daily into a digital-first news organization, with print editions coming out once every other week instead of weekly.
-In 2021, The Cavalier Daily began posting week-in-review videos on its Instagram page as part of its effort to increase social media engagement.

 Print distribution is 7,500 copies across the University Grounds and Charlottesville.
 Starting in August 2015, The Cavalier Daily began printing at Narrow Passage Press in Edinburg, Virginia.
 Previously, the newspaper was printed at the press of the Culpeper Star-Exponent in Culpeper, Virginia.

 In an average year, the newspaper's staff exceeds 400 students, who are all volunteers.
 The paper's editors include five members of the Managing Board, several copy editors, online managers and editors, and over two dozen section editors, all elected by the staff each January.

 The student journalists are solely responsible for all content under the direction of the student editor-in-chief.
-Ava MacBlane was elected the 134th editor-in-chief of The Cavalier Daily on December 19, 2022.

-Accolades and Awards
+Accolades and awards

 The Cavalier Daily has been recognized as one of the best college newspapers in the country.
 In 2020, it was named the third best public college newspaper by The Princeton Review.
+By 2024, it had dropped to 25th on the same rankings list.

 In recent years, The Cavalier Daily has won dozens of Virginia Press Association awards for its news, opinion, feature and critical content, as well as design, in a competition that places the paper in competition with professional daily newspapers across the state.